haleymt/large/README.md

 - [ ] Import stories
 - [ ] Share stories for editing
 - [ ] View a feed of Top Stories
-- [ ] Show sidebar of featured tags and top stories on home page
 - [ ] Recommend stories
 - [ ] Bookmark stories